davidshepherd7/electric-operator/README.md

 * *`ess-mode`*: At least one person is using `electric-operator` with `ess-mode` for R. R's syntax is fairly standard and straightforward, so everything *should* work well.
-Using `ess-mode` for languages other than R is not supported but seems to be rare.
+Using `ess-mode` for languages other than R is not currently supported.

 * *C and C++*: these are much more tricky to get right.
 Most things should be working ok but there are still some issues with comments (#5) and